Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 Building on the budget-profit analysis in Fig. 2 and 3, Fig. 4 explores genre-specific budgeting patterns and their impact on profit.

 *Insights*
-- Top Genres by Average profit tend to attract more investments: Walt Disney dominates profit by investing significantly in top performing genres.
+- Top Genres by Average profit tend to attract more investments: Walt Disney dominates profit by investing majorly in top performing genres.
 - Budgeting strategies, not just total spend, influence profit.
-- In 2020 companies significantly reduced movie productions, as seen in the drastic drop in total production budgets.
+- In 2020, companies clearly reduced movie productions, as seen in the drastic drop in total production budgets.
 - However, average budget per movie remained relatively stable, indicating focused investments in fewer, higher-quality productions.
 - Post-2020, companies increased average budget per movie substantially, suggesting a strategic shift towards quality over quantity, possibly to offset previous losses.